 American Lung Association

 The American Lung Association is the oldest voluntary health organization in the United States.
 They provide information on asthma, allergies, and other respiratory illnesses as well as ways to stop smoking.
-For in-depth information on ongoing clinical trials, go to the American Lung Association's Clinical Research Centers.
+For in-depth information on ongoing clinical trials, go to the American Lung Association's Find a Clinical Trial.

 American Academy of Allergy Asthma & Immunology